Reduction or withdrawal of reception conditions

 For the reduction or withdrawal to be enacted, the behaviour of the applicant needs to be unjustified,[2] implying the need for an individualised assessment of the legality of the decision, which is, however, not clearly stated in the law.

 Reduction or withdrawal decisions must be individual, objective, impartial, and reasoned.[3]
-The asylum seeker is entitled to appeal the decision before an Administrative Court,[4] with suspensive effect,[5] and may benefit from free legal aid to that end.[6]
-Reception conditions that are reduced or withdrawn pursuant to grounds (a) to (c) above can be reinstated if the asylum seeker is found or presents themself to the authorities.[7]
+The asylum applicant is entitled to appeal the decision before an Administrative Court,[4] with suspensive effect,[5] and may benefit from free legal aid to that end.[6]
+Reception conditions that are reduced or withdrawn pursuant to grounds (a) to (c) above can be reinstated if the asylum applicant is found or presents themself to the authorities.[7]

-In other instances, in 2023, where CPR was ensuring the provision of reception conditions, SEF has at times sent communications to the organisation reporting that an applicant was failing to comply with the reporting duties (i.e. they missed an appointment with the authority) and suggested that CPR should determine whether to withdraw the provision of reception conditions.
-While data available is still limited, this has also at times happened with AIMA.[8]
+In the past, CPR observed that SEF at times sent communications to the organisation reporting that an applicant was failing to comply with the reporting duties (i.e. they missed an appointment with the authority) and suggested that CPR should determine whether to withdraw the provision of reception conditions.
 Given the legal framework applicable to the reduction and withdrawal of reception condition and CPR’s legal status it is hard to reconcile such a practice with the Asylum Act and with the guarantees provided by the law to the applicant.

-According to the experience of CPR, where support was suspended because an applicant repeatedly failed to present themselves as required by the authorities, it was reinstated upon appearance.
+According to the experience of CPR, in the past where support was suspended because an applicant repeatedly failed to present themselves as required by the authorities, it was reinstated upon appearance.

-Furthermore, CPR has received consistent reports of deficiencies in the provision of reception conditions by AIMA, including instances of withdrawal of accommodation immediately following notification of a negative decision (in violation of the applicable legal framework).
-It was not possible to assess what are the criteria used by the Agency to withdraw the provision of reception conditions in such cases.[9]
+Furthermore, particularly until the end of the first semester of 2024, CPR received consistent reports of deficiencies in the provision of reception conditions by AIMA, including instances of withdrawal of accommodation immediately following notification of a negative decision (in violation of the applicable legal framework).

-According to the data provided by ISS, out of the 2,248 persons supported by the entity in 2023, support provision was terminated in a total of 48 cases, either due to disappearance without informing the entity or due to the failure to comply with their duties of information/attend individual interviews.[10]
+According to the data provided by SCML, out of the 814 persons supported by the entity in 2024, support provision was terminated in 351 cases due to disappearance without informing the entity.[9]

 Criteria and restrictions to access reception conditions